 Many individuals and families in Alaska rely on subsistence activities for food and nutrition.
 The warming climate is causing changes to our environments, which impact traditional food and water sources.
 Strong oceanic and atmospheric currents worldwide transport chemicals, pesticides and contaminants that are produced, used and disposed of at lower latitudes to the waters in the Arctic.
-These contaminants eventually enter the food chain and make their way to wildlife species that are our traditional food sources.
+These contaminants eventually enter the food chain and make their way into wildlife species that are our traditional food sources.
+All Arctic countries are affected by these contaminants, and are cooperating to monitor the most vulnerable state in human life: the pregnant mother and the developing infant.
+The warming climate has also resulted in changes in the range of traditional food wildlife, and the movement of new animal diseases that can be transmitted to hunters and consumers.